dotnet/csharpstandard/standard/classes.md

 > *Example*: In the following code
 >
-> <!-- Example: {template:"standalone-lib", name:"AbstractMethodImplementation"} -->
+> <!-- Example: {template:"standalone-lib-without-using", name:"AbstractMethodImplementation"} -->
 > ```csharp
 > abstract class A
 > {